 However, in the vast majority of cases, institutions that begin with a detailed “wish list” of features are putting the cart before the horse.
 In a field like Freedom of Information, for example, the requirements, deadlines, correspondence and even potential exemptions are nearly identical for every provincial and municipal institution across the same jurisdiction; rather than create a list of features the institution thinks would help, it can be far more beneficial to simply “free ride” off of the design work and expertise underpinning an existing off-the-shelf solution.
 For example, an institution may think it requires a feature that tracks specific information with respect to each request received, so that the institution can create an annual statistical report at the end of the year; the institution may not realize that the right off-the-shelf solution will take care of the entire annual statistical report with the click of a button.
 An institution that creates its own requirements from scratch before considering existing solutions is generally duplicating work unnecessarily, limiting choice, and often significantly increasing the cost and complexity of the solution eventually adopted.

-In summary, my advice to institutions would be, you wouldn’t want to try to create your own word processor or spreadsheet from scratch, especially if you had never used a word processor or spreadsheet before; similarly, you shouldn’t try to create your own FOI software, or even spend valuable institutional time in customizing existing software, when there is already an off-the-shelf solution available.
+In summary, my advice to institutions would be: just as you wouldn’t want to try to create your own word processor or spreadsheet from scratch, especially if you had never used a word processor or spreadsheet before, similarly, you shouldn’t try to create your own FOI software, or even spend valuable institutional time customizing existing software, when an off-the-shelf solution is already available.

 The FOI Assist Software